Guide to buying a used RV

 What to Look for When Buying a Used RV – A Complete Checklist

-A lot of things have changed in the past few years, from the way we travel to the types of vacations we plan.
-Perhaps one of the biggest changes is the skyrocketing popularity of RV living and exploring.
+Many things have changed in the past few years, from how we travel to the vacations we plan.
+Perhaps one of the most significant changes is the skyrocketing popularity of RV living and exploring.

-In the fall of 2020, roughly 61 million Americans reported to the RV Industry Association that they planned to take an RV trip within the next year.
-A quarter of these respondents stated that they were likely or very likely to purchase an RV within the next year.
+In the fall of 2020, roughly 61 million Americans reported to the RV Industry Association that they planned to take an RV trip within the following year.
+A quarter of these respondents stated they would likely purchase an RV within the next year.

-Now, in 2021, RV ownership is at a record high of 11.2 million households.
-People want the option to travel safely, without the hassle of booking hotels, sacrificing comfort, or worrying about cancellations.
-Buying a used RV (or a new one) is a great way to do just that.
+In 2021, RV ownership was at a record high of 11.2 million households.
+People want the option to travel safely without the hassle of booking hotels, sacrificing comfort, or worrying about cancellations.
+Buying a used RV (or a new one) is a great way to do that.

-Any time you’re shopping for a used product, including an RV, you need to learn about the current owner and the item’s history.
+When shopping for a used product, including an RV, you must learn about the current owner and the item’s history.
 If you’ve found a previously owned RV you like, ask the seller:

 – Are you the current owner?
 If not, who is?